 Ingrown Toenail Care & Treatment in North Texas

-The big toe is usually affected by this condition.
 Most ingrown toenails can be prevented by proper care and grooming of the toenails.

-You can treat ingrown toenails by yourself.
 If you feel severe pain or if it is getting infected, you need to see your doctor for medical treatment.

 Causes of ingrown toenails

-Individuals with sweaty feet, thickened nails and irregular curves nails are more prone to ingrown toenails.
+Individuals with sweaty feet, thickened nails and irregular curved nails are more prone to ingrown toenails.
 Also, individuals who have diabetes or other conditions that prevent the free flow of blood to the feet are at higher risk of complications of ingrown toenails.